apani0409/market-price-ml/README.md

 # Agricultural Market Price Prediction

-A production-ready ML pipeline for predicting agricultural market prices using time-series data.
+A production-ready ML pipeline for predicting agricultural market prices using time-series data, developed in collaboration with the National Production Council of Costa Rica (CNP) and the University of Costa Rica (UCR).

 ## Project Structure